 HVLP Sprayers, guns, tips, hoses and parts

-Pad computers and laptops for on the job faux finishing
+Pad computers and laptops for the faux finishing job site and studio

 Business building books I’ve found helpful